abimoussagnes/libft/README.md

-# libft_project

-This directory is a workspace copy of the `libft` implementations used for learning and small tests.

-This README explains how the project is organized, how to build individual tests, and useful next steps.

----

 ## Overview

 `libft_project` contains small, standalone implementations of common C standard library functions (prefixed with `ft_`) for learning and reuse in other projects.
 Each source file may include a minimal `main()` that exercises the function for quick manual testing.